nsit-karan/js-basics/README.md

   understanding this better.
 * code up http server in java - spring boot based or otherwise
 * code up http server in java - from first principles - without using a framework perhaps
+* for a map, what happens when an element gets deleleted (say by key). internal adjustments, complexity involved